 If we were talking about cancer, diabetes, or lupus, your commitment to helping your son or daughter would be lauded.
-But what if we were talking about a substance use disorder?
+But what if we were talking about a substance use disorder in New Hampshire?
 Now your commitment would be considered “enabling” or “codependent”.

 Never work harder at your loved one’s recovery than he or she is.
 Trust me, I get that.
 It’s a statement I’ve said to myself countless times to keep my sanity in check.
 My child is the one in control of his addiction treatment and recovery.
 I cannot participate in it or control it.
 An attempt at that is futile and stress-inducing, to say the least.
 Any parent of a child with substance use disorder knows this and has most likely learned the hard way.

 But should that mean that I can’t support his recovery?
-That I shouldn’t pass on any addiction treatment information I’ve heard that might help him?
+That I shouldn’t pass on any addiction treatment information I’ve heard that might help my family member’s drug addiction?
 Does it mean I cannot offer a compassionate ear if my son is having a difficult day and wants to know someone has his back, even if there’s nothing else I can do for him?
 Some say yes, that’s exactly what it means.
 He needs to figure it all out himself.
 But why?
 We would never tell someone with cancer to figure it out himself.
 Never.

 So, no. Do not give your child money.
 Do not bail her out of jail, or borrow from your 401K account to hire an expensive attorney who will help her dodge a DUI charge.
 Let your child experience the consequences of her actions.
 That’s essential in her recovery.
 But don’t be afraid to educate yourself and share your knowledge.
 Ask her questions.
 What does she need to help her find recovery?
 Is she willing to talk to someone you know who has walked the same path and now has loads of helpful advice?
 Does she want a list of phone numbers of addiction treatment centers that take her insurance?
 Would she like to read a great book you found about substance use disorder?
 These things are not enabling, in my opinion.
 They are means of staying connected and offering support.
 Author Johann Hari said the opposite of addiction is connection.
 You might be the only reliable connection your son or daughter has.
 And one is all that is necessary.